What is the Best Masonry Paint?

-If you study Google Analytics and how people use a search engine, you will discover that we search for the ‘best’ no matter the product.
+If you study website data analytics and how people use a search engine, you will discover that we search for the ‘best’ no matter the product.
 The best and the cheapest, which are by no means inclusive!

 The thing is, asking which masonry paint is the best for…houses say, is a bit like asking which song is the best for advertising – It very much depends on the circumstances.
 You wouldn’t pick a masonry paint without waterproofing qualities for a coastal home.
 Then you wouldn’t advertise a spa resort using the theme tune from ‘Psycho’.